📝 Lexical Builder 🛠️

 - Modularized editor configuration

-- Each Plan can specify partial editor configuration (nodes, theme, DOM import/export, etc.) that are all merged to build the editor
+- Each Extension can specify partial editor configuration (nodes, theme, DOM import/export, etc.) that are all merged to build the editor

 - Combined config + registration